documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 =====

-      * **Edit DaemonSets:** This option presents the *daemonset* in JSON format, the user can edit what is necessary and select the edit option and wait for the action feedback from the Mangue.io Platform.
+      * **Edit DaemonSets:** This option presents the *daemonset* in JSON format, the user can edit what is necessary and select the edit option and wait for the action feedback from the Mangue.io platform.

       * **Delete DaemonSets:** When selecting this action, the Mangue.io platform requests the confirmation from the user, as shown on the figure below: